 Construction equipment such as cranes or scaffolds should be regularly inspected in order to reduce the risk of equipment failure, which can easily lead to a traumatic accident.
 When investigating negligence, legal teams often look to evidence of regular inspections and proper follow-through — or a lack thereof.

 Filing a Negligence Claim After Getting Hurt at a Construction Site

-In order to pursue damages for your injury, you will need three main provings to establish a negligence claim:
+In order to pursue damages for your injury, you will need to prove these three things to establish a negligence claim:

 - A duty of care on the part of a construction company to prevent dangerous site conditions, as outlined above